mbilker/kbinxml-rs/README.md

 # kbinxml-rs

-An encoder/decoder for Konami's binary XML format, used in some of their games.
+An encoder/decoder for Konami's binary XML format, used in many of their games.

 ### Setup